clovisdanielcosta/instagram-interface/README.md

 ## :small_orange_diamond: Thanks

 I wish to say thanks to <b>Digital Innovation One</b> and <b>everis</b> for make this bootcamp possible.
-Special thanks to Gabriela Pinheiro by skillfully teach in this course.
+Special thanks to Gabriela Pinheiro for skillfully teaching in this course.
 Thank you very much.
 You are doeing a great job.

 Well done! :clap: :clap: